 Guests can also pin trade on Disney Cruises.

 Since COVID-19, everything has changed.
 Now, social distancing and sanitizing are second nature.
-In July, I had to ask about pin trading procedures.

 I’m happy to report, since then, Disney has really stepped up it’s pin trading game!